Code-Blender-7/Learning-JavaScript/Tutorial Project - Bankist Main Page/readme.md

+###Caution  -
+On the tabbed component, if the user tries to click outside of the tabs in the div section, the javascript engine would be callbacking a typeError.
+This is also not fixed yet...

+Please be patient.
 This repository folder is still new and the readme.md files are yet to be updated.

-Please be patient.